Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 References and Further Reading

-- NHS: Reflux in babies — UK National Health Service guidance on infant reflux
+- NHS: Reflux in babies — UK National Health Service guidance on infant reflux, posseting, and when to seek help

-- CDC: Bottle feeding basics — US Centers for Disease Control practical guidance
+- CDC: Bottle Feeding Basics — US Centers for Disease Control practical guidance on bottle feeding

-- La Leche League: Reflux and the breastfed baby — guidance for combination-fed families
+- La Leche League: Reflux and the Breastfed Baby — guidance for families feeding from both breast and bottle

 This content is for informational purposes only and does not replace professional medical advice.
 Consult your healthcare provider for personalised guidance.